SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 Step 5: Select Your NAICS Codes

-This step determines which contract opportunities you'll be eligible for and matched with.
+This step determines which federal contract opportunities you are eligible for.

 What NAICS codes do.
-Federal contracting officers assign a single NAICS code to each opportunity.
-If that code isn't in your SAM profile, you may not receive alerts or be considered eligible.
+Federal contracting officers assign a single NAICS code to each solicitation.
+If that code is not in your SAM.gov profile, you may not receive alerts or be considered for that opportunity.

-How to select codes.
-Use the NAICS lookup tool at the Census Bureau website to find codes matching your business activities.
-Look for codes that:
+- Use the NAICS lookup tool at the Census Bureau website to find codes matching your business activities

-- Research recent contract awards in your sector to see which NAICS codes were used
+- Research recent contract awards in your industry to see which NAICS codes were used

 - Maintain 3-5 codes that accurately represent your capabilities